 By: Vanessa McElwrath, CFP®, Wealth Management Partner

-Women take on many roles throughout their lives- ranging from caregiver to career professional.
-It’s common for women to prioritize everyone and everything else ahead of their own well-being including retirement.
+Women take on many roles throughout their lives — ranging from caregiver to career professional.
+It’s common for women to prioritize everyone and everything else ahead of their own well-being, including retirement.
 This problem is further magnified by the fact that women earn about 85 cents to every dollar earned by men (or even less for minority women) and women generally tend to live longer than men by about 5 years.
-The combination of these various factors results in a significant gap in the amount of retirement assets women need and the amount of retirement assets women have accumulated.
-There are some key actions women can take to help bridge the gap:
+The combination of these various factors results in a significant gap in the amount of retirement savings women need and the amount of retirement assets women have accumulated.
+These are some key actions women can take to help bridge the gap:

 Maximize Retirement Savings